Chart Color Schemes

 An assessment of population growth drivers in Churchill reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch projections for the Churchill (Vic.)
-(SA2) are based on ABS/Geoscience Australia projections released in 2024, using 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023 with adjustments made through a weighted aggregation method to SA2 levels.
+AreaSearch projections for Churchill are based on ABS/Geoscience Australia data released in 2024 using 2022 as the base year.
+For areas not covered by this data, VIC State Government's Regional/LGA projections from 2023 are used with adjustments made via weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-According to these projections, the Churchill (Vic.)
-(SA2) is expected to increase its population by 880 persons to 2041, reflecting a total gain of 10.1% over the 17-year period.
+Looking ahead, the suburb is projected to experience above median population growth, gaining an additional 862 persons by 2041, reflecting a total increase of 9.7% over the 17-year period.

 Frequently Asked Questions - Population